tatsOre/printf/README.md

 # _printf
-## Simulation of C printf function CHECK
+## Simulation of C printf function
 _printf is a function that produces output according to a format.

 ##### Prototype: